gmrandazzo/libscientific/README.md

 Documentation available at http://gmrandazzo.github.io/libscientific/

 Libscientific is a C framework for multivariate and other statistical analysis.
-It is purely writen in C language using their own numerical algorithms for matrix computations.
-Only left eigenvectors and eigenvalues are calculated using a third part library, lapack version 3.5.0.
+It is written in C language using their numerical algorithms for matrix computations.
+Only left eigenvectors and eigenvalues are calculated using a third-party library, lapack.

 Actually libscientific is able to compute: